 Bid Cost Recovery (BCR) is the process by which the CAISO ensures Scheduling Coordinators (SCs) are able to recover Start Up Costs (SUC), Minimum Load Costs (MLC), Transition Costs (TC), and Energy Bid Costs.
 In order to recover SUC and MLC, a Generating Unit, Pumped-Storage Unit, or resource-specific System Resource must be committed by the CAISO.
 Likewise, the CAISO must commit a Multi-Stage Generating Resource in order for it to receive TC compensation.
 Bid Cost recovery for Energy and Ancillary Services (A/S) Bids applies to Bid Cost Recovery Eligible Resources in general (for example, Generating Units, Pumped-Storage Units, Proxy Demand Resources, and System Resources) scheduled or dispatched by CAISO independent of whether they are CAISO-committed or instead are self-committed.

 For each resource, the total SUC, MLC, TC, Bid Costs, and market revenues from IFM, RUC, and RTM are netted together for each Settlement Interval.
 If the difference between the total costs and the market revenues is positive in the relevant market, then the net amount represents a Shortfall.
 If the difference is negative in the relevant market, the net amount represents a Surplus.
 For each resource or MSS entity that has elected net settlement, the IFM, RUC, and RTM Shortfalls and Surpluses are then netted over all hours of a Trading Day.
 As a result, surpluses from any of the CAISO markets offset any shortfalls from the other markets over the entire Trading Day.
 If the net Trading Day amount is positive (a Shortfall), the Scheduling Coordinator receives a BCR Uplift Payment equal to the net Trading Day amount.
 While there is one Bid Cost Recovery payment per resource per day across all CAISO Markets, the methodology for allocation of RUC Compensation Costs per Trading Hour occurs in two tiers.
-RUC Costs are first allocated in CC 6806 DA RUC Tier 1 Allocation based upon Net Negative CAISO Demand Deviation, and any remaining costs are allocated pro rata to metered CAISO Demand under CC 6807 DA RUC Tier 2 Allocation.
+RUC Costs are first allocated in CC 6806 DA RUC Tier 1 Allocation based upon Net Negative CAISO Demand Deviation and positive net Virtual Supply Awards, and any remaining costs are allocated pro rata to metered CAISO Demand under CC 6807 DA RUC Tier 2 Allocation.

 Description